“Accidental Event” means a sudden, unintended, and unexpected occurrence that results in damage or loss of property.

 2.1 Purpose, Application of Current and Earlier Regulations.
 The primary purpose of these Regulations is to enhance, protect, and preserve public and private beaches of the State through a permit and letter of approval process.
 These current Regulations shall not apply to any project for which a valid letter of approval, permit, or extension of the same has been issued by the Division prior to the effective date of these Regulations.
 However, those provisions of the Department's regulations that governed beach protection and the use of beaches that were in effect prior to the effective date of these current Regulations shall apply to the projects, permits and letters of approval that were authorized or issued before the effective date of these Regulations.

-2.6.1 Except as otherwise provided in Section 2.6.2 and 2.6.3, any Person intending to commence any maintenance or repair work on any structure located in part or entirely seaward of the Building Line, shall apply in writing to the Division for a letter of approval or a permit.
+2.6.1 Except as otherwise provided in subsections 2.6.2 and 2.6.3, any Person intending to commence any maintenance or repair work on any structure located in part or entirely seaward of the Building Line, shall apply in writing to the Division for a letter of approval or a permit.
 No person shall commence such maintenance or repair work until after being issued a letter of approval or a permit by the Division.
-(See also the provisions of 3.0 - Prohibited Activities and 4.0 - Activities Requiring a Permit or Letter of Approval from the Division).
+(See also the provisions of Section 3.0 - Prohibited Activities and Section 4.0 - Activities Requiring a Permit or Letter of Approval).

 2.6.2 The provisions of Section 2.6.1 shall not apply where maintenance or repair work on a structure located in part or entirely seaward of the Building Line is undertaken pursuant to the following limitations or causes: